 The longer and more complex your passwords are the better.
 A good start is to have a mix of upper and lower case letters, numbers and symbols.
 If you find these hard to remember, try a passphrase – a combination of three of four random words that, when combined, provide a longer and harder to guess password (for example: PurpleDoorBananaFloor).

 When it comes to your computers, networks (such as your Wi-Fi) and mobile devices, ensure that you have strong passwords that are regularly changed.
 In particular, if any devices come with default passwords (for example: your modem may have a default password to connect to Wi-Fi) you should change this password as soon as possible.
+You can check if any of your passwords have been compromised by a data breach on the website Have I Been Pwned.

 If you employ staff, you may also want to consider providing access to systems and passwords on a ‘need to know’ basis.